-- 5. Australian entities that are required to prepare financial reports in accordance with Part 2M.3 of the Corporations Act 2001 may have up to three options: - (a) Prepare general purpose financial statements (GPFS) with full disclosures. - (b) If the entity does not have public accountability: prepare GPFS with reduced disclosures. - (c) For financial years beginning before 1 July 2021, if the entity is not a reporting entity: prepare special purpose financial statements.

-For further information about each of these options, including the changes becoming operative from 1 July 2021, please refer to Appendix A.
+- 5. Australian entities that are required to prepare financial reports in accordance with Part 2M.3 of the Corporations Act 2001 may have up to three options: - (a) Prepare general purpose financial statements (GPFS) with full disclosures. - (b) If the entity does not have public accountability: prepare GPFS with reduced disclosures or simplified disclosures (AASB 1060 General Purpose Financial Statements Simplified Disclosures for For-Profit and Not-for-Profit Tier 2 Entities - from 1 July 2021). - (c) For financial years beginning before 1 July 2021, if the entity is not a reporting entity: prepare special purpose financial statements (SPFS).
+After 1 July 2021, SPFS reporting is no longer permitted for entities that are reporting under Chapter 2M.3, but entities can apply the simplified disclosure regime in (b). - For further information about each of these options, including the changes that will become effective from 1 July 2021, please refer to Appendix A.

-General purpose financial statements means financial statements intended to meet the information needs common to users who are unable to command the preparation of statements tailored so as to satisfy, specifically, all of their information needs.
+6. General purpose financial statements means financial statements intended to meet the information needs common to users who are unable to command the preparation of statements tailored so as to satisfy, specifically, all of their information needs.

-6. Special purpose financial statements (SPFS) means financial statements other than general purpose financial statements.
+7. Special purpose financial statements (SPFS) means financial statements other than general purpose financial statements.

-7. An entity shall disclose in the notes a statement that the financial statements are general purpose financial statements, or if applicable, special purpose financial statements.
+8. An entity shall disclose in the notes a statement that the financial statements are general purpose financial statements, or if applicable, special purpose financial statements.